What are the issues that are most important to District 26?

 Funding Public Education

 In the 2013-2014 school year, public schools lost $81 million to the voucher program.
-Last year that grew to $180 million.
+In 2018 that grew to $180 million.
 The children left behind in these schools face the consequences of this action.
 With reduced funding comes loss of services, choices, and the ability to fully fund schools that are challenged or failing due to their limited resources.
 Teachers are working at 2009 salary levels throughout the state.
 There are teachers who are on food stamps or working additional jobs during the school year in addition to summer jobs, just to make a living wage in Indiana.
 It is time we started to invest our tax dollars back into the public schools.

 Providing Living Wages